 Referral to hospice care

 A patient must be referred to hospice.
-This can be done by any member of his or her health care team, but it is usually done together with the primary care physician or the specialist managing the.
+This can be done by any member of his or her health care team, but it is usually done together with the primary care physician or the specialist managing the Disease that cannot be cured and will cause death.
 A physician must make the official determination that the patient meets qualifications for the hospice benefit, usually using clinical guidelines.
 No matter when or how the decision is made, it is never too late to consider or request hospice care.

 What does the hospice benefit provide?